 - Keeps your property code-compliant – Your fire protection professionals will recommend a schedule for your sprinkler and other fire suppression systems.
 Our company is knowledgeable about NFPA standards as well as state and local code requirements.

 - Lowers the risk of property damage – A functional sprinkler system can reduce asset losses and protect the building if there’s a fire event.
 In addition to fire extinguishers, your fire suppression sprinkler system has several components that should be tested for reliability.

 - Makes fire department inspections run more smoothly – Local fire department inspections shouldn’t be stressful.
 You’ll be better prepared if you have paperwork verifying you’re in compliance with regional sprinkler testing and inspection requirements.

 - Saves lives – In 2019, non-residential fires caused 110 deaths, 1,200 injuries, and $4.3 billion in direct property damage.
 You never want to risk the loss of life due to negligence on your part.

 When it’s time to have your fire sprinklers inspected, choose a nearby company you can trust.
-Fire Systems of Michigan has served the Detroit area for more than 40 years, offering professional fire sprinkler repair and inspections, with available 24-hour emergency repair services.
-Contact the fire protection team at Fire Systems of Michigan to schedule your sprinkler inspection today.
+Fire Systems of Michigan has served businesses for more than 40 years, offering professional fire sprinkler repair and inspections, with available 24-hour emergency repair services.

 FAQs About Fire Sprinkler Inspections